 The Bible says, "Thou shalt not kill," but everywhere people are slaughtering animals and eating them.
 All religious scriptures promote non-violence as the first principle of religious life.
 Whatever we see is created by God.
 No one has the right to kill anything or anyone, because no one can create anything.
 We cannot create an animal.
 We cannot create even a mosquito, so we should not kill even a mosquito.
 Spiritual life means non-violence.
 Animals should be protected.
 This is confirmed thus in the Bible: Whatever you do unto the least of my brothers, you do it unto me.
 (Matthew 25:40)

-It is a well known fact that free radicals weaken the cells in our bodies leaving us vulnerable to disorders and diseases such as arteriosclerosis, atherosclerosis, coronary heart disease, stroke, hypertension, emphysema, diabetes, cataracts, rheumatoid arthritis, nephritis, Alzheimer disease, cancer, AIDS, etc. Aging process is also a result of the oxidation by free radicals in the body.
+It is a well known fact that free radicals weaken the cells in our bodies leaving us vulnerable to disorders and diseases such as arteriosclerosis, atherosclerosis, coronary heart disease, stroke, hypertension, emphysema, diabetes, cataracts, rheumatoid arthritis, nephritis, Alzheimer disease, cancer, AIDS, etc. Ageing process is also a result of the oxidation by free radicals in the body.
 Free radicals are formed naturally, both internally by metabolism and externally by chemicals.
 Plant food contains a wide range of phytochemicals and anti-oxidants, which are protecting agents against free radicals.
 Common sources of Beta-carotene are dark green, yellow, orange and red vegetables and fruits such as carrots, pumpkin, tomatoes, spinach, peppers, watercress, broccoli, cherries, peaches, papaya, watermelon and apricots.
 Several tropical fruits and vegetables are good sources of antioxidants.
 Vitamin C is found in all fresh fruits and vegetables, particularly citrus fruits; melon, strawberries, leafy green vegetables and tomatoes.
 Vitamin E is found in all whole-grain cereals including brown rice, oats, whole-meal bread, wheat germ, Soya beans, cold-pressed vegetable oils, nuts and seeds, parsley, broccoli and asparagus.
 By controlling free radicals, we can prevent the degenerative diseases.
 Vegetarians have an advantage over non-vegetarians, because they eat a large variety of fresh vegetables, fruit and whole grains.